harpal88/solguardian/PRESENTATION.md

-# SolGuardian - Solscan Monitoring Masters Hackathon Submission
+# SolGuardian - Making Solana's Data Layer Accessible

 ## Project Summary

-SolGuardian is a real-time monitoring dashboard for tracking whale activity on the Solana blockchain.
-It provides comprehensive tools for analyzing wallet behavior, visualizing transaction flows, and detecting significant movements across the network.
+SolGuardian directly challenges the misconception that "Solana's data layer is too complex" by providing an intuitive, real-time monitoring dashboard that transforms raw blockchain data into actionable insights.
+By leveraging Solscan's comprehensive APIs, we've created a powerful tool that makes whale activity tracking, wallet profiling, and transaction flow visualization accessible to everyone - from casual users to professional analysts.

+Our project demonstrates that with the right approach and tools, Solana's on-chain data can be not only accessible but also incredibly valuable for understanding market dynamics, identifying significant movements, and enhancing transparency across the ecosystem.

 ## Problem Statement & Hackathon Focus